mick-wright/Gravelamps/README.md

 #### C++ Dependencies

-The following are required for the compilation and running of the C++ subprograms for lens generation:
+The following are required for the compilation and running of the C++ subprograms for lens generation, needed for building from source:
 + `arb`
 + `openMP`
 + `g++`